Is Biting a Good Self Defense Technique

 The first and probably the main reason you shouldn’t use biting as a fighting technique is a human bite isn’t powerful.
 Of course, almost any animal instinctively uses jaws for self-defense, but you’ve better options.

-A typical human bite generates 265 pounds of force, while on the other hand, an MMA fighter can generate 1,100 pounds from a punch and 2,700 pounds of kick force.
+A typical human bite generates 265 pounds of force, while an MMA fighter can generate 1,100 pounds from a punch and 2,700 pounds of kick force.
 Even assuming that you’re not trained for martial arts, I believe anyone should be able to kick or punch harder than they can bite.

 2) Not Effective

 The most damage you can do with a bite is ripping flesh.
-It hurts like hell, but it’s nowhere debilitating as kicking or striking hard.
+It hurts like hell but is nowhere as debilitating as kicking or striking hard.

-From experience, I don’t think it’s truly possible to incapacitate an aggressor using a bite.
+From experience, I don’t think it’s genuinely possible to incapacitate an aggressor using a bite.
 On the other hand, it’s easy to KO your opponent using a single punch.

-Therefore, it would only make much more sense if you focused your energy on the damaging techniques.
-Of course, the sharp, distracting pain will work to your advantage but don’t spend too much time or energy on the endeavor.
+Therefore, focusing your energy on the damaging techniques would make much more sense.
+Of course, the sharp, distracting pain will work to your advantage, but don’t spend too much time or energy on the endeavor.

 3) Biting exposes you to pathogens